whydenyscry/Lyapunov-Exponents/README.md

 ## The Lyapunov Exponents

-The calculation of the Lyapunov exponent was based on the QR decomposition method, the application of which can be viewed via the script [odeExplicitGeneralLE.m](Scripts/odeExplicitGeneralLE.m).
+The calculation of the Lyapunov exponent was based on the QR decomposition method, the application of which can be viewed via the script [odeExplicitSolversLyapunovExponents.m](odeExplicitSolversLyapunovExponents.m).

 ### Syntax
 `[t, zsol, lyap_exp] = odeExplicitSolversLyapunovExponents(odefun, tspan, tau, incond)`\